 For years, the DfT has given cost and diversion of funds from other parts of the transport budget as arguments against the metrication of UK road signs.
 While all kinds of arguments have been made for and against the reduction of the speed limit on local roads to 20 mph in London and Wales, I have not heard any opponents of the rollout of 20 mph speed limits say that it costs too much or that it diverts funds from other parts of the transport budget.
 This shows that the DfT arguments against changing road signs to metric units are bogus.

-Continue reading “Cost is no barrier to rollout of 20 mph speed limit”Category: Road signs
+Continue reading “Cost is no barrier to rollout of 20 mph speed limit”Opportunity missed to save £ millions on new speed limit signs in Wales

 An opportunity to save millions of pounds on new speed limit signs in Wales has been missed by the failure to synchronise the lowering of the default speed limit on roads in built-up areas in Wales with a switch to metric speed limits.